MattCCC/fetchff/README.md

 - **`onRequest(config) => config`**:
   Type: `RequestInterceptor | RequestInterceptor[]`
   A function or an array of functions that are invoked before sending a request.
 Each function receives the request configuration object as its argument, allowing you to modify request parameters, headers, or other settings.
   _Default:_ `undefined` (no modification).

-- **`onResponse(response) => responsee`**:
+- **`onResponse(response) => response`**:
   Type: `ResponseInterceptor | ResponseInterceptor[]`
   A function or an array of functions that are invoked when a response is received.
 Each function receives the full response object, enabling you to process the response, handle status codes, or parse data as needed.
   _Default:_ `undefined` (no modification).